freem/nes_corelib/examples/04_inputBasics/readme.txt

 [Introduction]
 The fourth example in the series introduces the basics of handling input.

+(todo: this code isn't perfect; the PPU scroll is blehh just before starting, plus there is sprite garbage)

 ================================================================================
 [Files]
 _c.bat					Batch file for compiling with asm6